 3.5.
 Statistical Analysis

-The reading performance of the pupil was computed using frequency and percentage using the rubrics from LEAP ( Apayao Literacy Engagement Program) presented below.
+The reading performance of the pupil was computed using frequency and percentage with the aid of the rubrics from LEAP ( Apayao Literacy Engagement Program) presented below.

 TABLE 1.
 Reading Performance of the Pupil Using the Rubrics from LEAP.